in-toto/attestation/README.md

 *   Code review: GitHub attests to the fact that Alice uploaded and Bob approved git commit "f0c93d…" in the "master" branch of "https://github.com/example/foo".
+*   Test result: GitHub Actions attests to the fact that the npm tests passed on git commit "f0c93d…".
-*   Test result: Google Container Analysis attests to the fact that no vulnerabilities were found in container image "sha256:87f7fe…" at a particular time.
+*   Vulnerability scan: Google Container Analysis attests to the fact that no vulnerabilities were found in container image "sha256:87f7fe…" at a particular time.
 *   Policy decision: Binary Authorization attests to the fact that container